firebase/firebase-js-sdk/.changeset/thick-spoons-check.md

 ---
 "@firebase/firestore": patch
 "@firebase/webchannel-wrapper": patch
-"firebase-size-analysis": patch
 ---

-Use closure-net as a dependency of Firestore
+Use closure-net as a dependency of webchannel-wrapper and Firestore.